flamerecca/yii2-gitbook-cookbook/reusing-views-via-partials.md

 //...
 ```

-For example, we want to show`<div class="jumbotron">`HTML block both on the front page and inside`views/site/about.php`view which is for\_about\_page.
+舉例來說，we want to show`<div class="jumbotron">`HTML block both on the front page and inside`views/site/about.php`view which is for\_about\_page.
 Let's create a separate view file`views/site/_jumbotron.php`and place the following code inside:

 ```
 <div class="jumbotron">